sash7410/pact_task/README.md

 - Responsive design with mobile view
   - Optimized table view for mobile devices
   - Touch-friendly controls and interactions
-  - Horizontal scrolling for table on small screens
-  - Stacked pagination controls on mobile

 ## Tech Stack